 The Bioelectronics group at Bosch Research has developed a method to control biochemical processes through electronics.
 Basically, we manipulate the pH of a biological solution through electrochemical reactions with high speed and precision (on the scale of a few microns).

 We demonstrated highly reproducible acidification and alkalinization of the buffer solution across the dynamic range of our pH sensor (pH 4.5 to 7.5).
 Using dynamic current control, we generated and sustained 3 distinct pH microenvironments simultaneously for several minutes in a single solution, and we demonstrated spatially-resolved, pH-driven control over biochemical reactions.
-See our for more detail.
+See our publication for more detail.

 We applied our on-demand pH modulation technology to dramatically simplify and automate the “finicky” immunoassays.
 Immunoassays rely on specific antibodies to bind a target biomarker, and on a detection system (usually optics) to quantify it.
 As a proof of principle, we measured C-reactive protein, or CRP, a common biomarker of inflammation.
 Elevated levels of CRP in blood can be caused by a variety of different diseases, from infection and cardiovascular problems to cancer.
 Using electronics and a pH-sensitive fluorophore, we accurately measured the levels of CRP at concentrations way below the clinically relevant cutoff, and we did it in a single step.